quicwg/base-drafts/draft-ietf-quic-http.md

 type HTTP_MALFORMED_FRAME.

 Clients do not need to send GOAWAY to initiate a graceful shutdown; they simply stop making new requests.
-A server MUST treat receipt of a GOAWAY frame as a connection error ({{errors}}) of type HTTP_UNEXPECTED_GOAWAY.
+A server MUST treat receipt of a GOAWAY frame on any stream as a connection error ({{errors}}) of type HTTP_UNEXPECTED_FRAME.

 The GOAWAY frame applies to the connection, not a specific stream.
-An endpoint MUST treat a GOAWAY frame on a stream other than the control stream as a connection error ({{errors}}) of type HTTP_WRONG_STREAM.
+A client MUST treat a GOAWAY frame on a stream other than the control stream as a connection error ({{errors}}) of type HTTP_UNEXPECTED_FRAME.

 See {{connection-shutdown}} for more information on the use of the GOAWAY frame.